Allandale Waterfront GO Station: Heritage station buildings

 The station buildings comprise a federally designated heritage railway station protected by the Heritage Railway Stations Protection Act.
-The Italianate structures are near the southwest shore of Kempenfeldt Bay in Lake Simcoe, separated from it by a public park.
-The station complex was originally adjacent to Kempenfeldt Bay until the land behind the station was infilled and levelled to build a rail yard.
+The Italianate structures are near the southwest shore of Kempenfeldt Bay, separated from it by a public park.
+The station complex was originally adjacent to the bay until the land behind the station was infilled and levelled to build a rail yard.

 The station complex consists of a station building, an office building, and a restaurant adjacent to each other along the rail line.
 They have a uniform roof pitch, and form an atypical layout for a railway station.
 The low-pitched roof and deep overhanging eaves are indicative of Prairie School design influence.
-Two of the buildings were designed in 1904 by the Detroit firm Spier & Rohns.
+Two of the buildings were designed by the Detroit firm Spier & Rohns and built in 1904 by Richard Scruton.
+The station opened in 1905.

 The interior and exterior features of the buildings are provincially protected under an Ontario Heritage Trust conservation easement.
 The station building was considered the "flagship of the Grand Trunk" upon its opening.

 Services

-Allandale Waterfront station has weekday train service consisting of 7 trains southbound to Union Station in the morning, and 7 trains returning northbound from Union Station in the afternoon.
+Allandale Waterfront station has a weekday train service consisting of 7 trains southbound to Union Station in the morning, and 7 trains returning northbound from Union Station in the afternoon.
 At other times, GO bus route 68 operates hourly to Aurora GO Station where passengers can transfer to the all-day train service to Toronto.

 Weekend train service consists of 5 trains in each direction throughout the day.
 GO bus route 68 also operates hourly to Aurora GO station or East Gwillimbury GO station where passengers can connect to the hourly weekend train service to Toronto.

-Simcoe County LINX bus service from Wasaga Beach uses this station.
-Other intercity services using Barrie Bus Terminal are expected to move to Allandale Waterfront GO in 2023.